Sub-desk · Free for students

 50 papers/notebook, 50 queries/day

 Best overall.
-Upload your required reading list, ask 'which of these papers addresses X?' to find what to prioritize reading.
+Upload your required reading list, ask 'which of these papers addresses X?' to find what to prioritise.

 QuillBot free